Module 11: Move-In & Move-Out Inspections – LandlordPass

 ✓ Specific"Kitchen vinyl: 12cm tear near fridge, edges curled — pre-existing.
 No swelling at seams."

 Watch for: Carpet stains (wine, coffee, pet urine), cigarette/iron burns, hardwood gouges from pets/furniture, laminate swelling from over-mopping, vinyl tears.
+Note the approximate age of flooring — this is the foundation of any PG 40 depreciation calculation at move-out.

 Doors & Windows